rschristopher/ischristtrue.com/src/modern-views/problem-of-evil.md

 > ye shall be as gods

-In truth there is no such thing as a philosophical problem of evil, there is though a philosophical problem of good.
+And while there may not be a philosophical problem of evil, the modern view most certainly has a philosophical problem of good.
 That is, why is there good?
 Why is there light and not complete darkness?
 To answer this question is also to answer the nature of evil.

 We exist with an intuitive sense of good and evil, objectively knowable good and evil.
 Modern views must explain why there is good.
 Why there is a "better" or a "progress" anywhere in our vocabulary.
 What is our aim in life without a universal and objectively knowable good?
 Even Nietzsche, as brilliant as he was, completely missed this point (what makes the *Ubermensch* better, and with what criteria do we define "better"?)

 Truth is, only the modern rationalistic views have this philosophical problem, for they cannot explain goodness, let alone evil.
 They project this onto Christianity as a nihilistic attack.
-And winsome milquetoast Christians fall for this false framing, implicitly agreeing with an anti-Christian view of their own faith, imagining that they have to answer this philosophical riddle through various [theodicies](https://en.wikipedia.org/wiki/Theodicy), as if the burden of proof is on the Christian, rather than on the [modern view](../) to explain "good" as something objectively knowable.
+And winsome milquetoast Christians fall for this false framing, implicitly agreeing with an anti-Christian view of their own faith, imagining that they have to answer this philosophical riddle through various [theodicies](https://en.wikipedia.org/wiki/Theodicy), as if the burden of proof is on the Christian, rather than on the [modern view](../) to first explain "good" as something objectively knowable in their worldview.

 If there is no objectively knowable good and evil, e.g., if it's all relativistic, then there's no philosophical problem because there's no such thing as good and evil.
 Yet if there's no such thing as good and evil, then why are good and evil implicit in our every perception?
 We cannot think or even reason without a good to attract our attention, and to contrast that good with its absence, that is, evil.

-Any self-proclaimed Christian who believes there's a philosophical problem of evil is evidently not a believing Christian.
+Any self-proclaimed Christian who believes there's a philosophical problem of evil is evidently not a believing Christian, or is not acting in accord with their claimed beliefs.
 The first few pages of the Bible provide a clear and profound philosophical understanding of the phenomena we call evil as well as its origin and the reason we are in this fallen state.

-There is no philosophical problem.
-There is instead complete absurdity when and if we pretend there is such a philosophical problem.
+We can agree or disagree with this Biblical view, and if we agree then there is no philosophhical "problem" of evil, and if we disagree then we face a philosophical problem of good (as well as epistemology and all other transcendent categories).

-What we have instead is knowledge of good and evil, and a moral law written into our hearts.
-We exist in this fallen state and despite our sin we are offered salvation and forgiveness.
+In the final analysis, we clearly have knowledge of good and evil, and a moral law written into our hearts.
+We exist in this fallen state and despite our sin we are offered salvation and forgiveness through Christ.